 If you have been accused of computer crime, you have the right to fight the charges.
 An experienced attorney can help.
 At Pearson & Paris, P.C., we have more than 50 years of combined legal experience that we will use in your defense.
 Perhaps more importantly, our top criminal defense attorney is a former senior prosecutor who knows how district attorneys handle these cases.
 That knowledge allows us to create effective strategies ranging from negotiation to courtroom battles.

-Whether in the Denver area, or anywhere in Colorado, computer crime generally occurs where a person knowingly accesses a computer, a computer network, or computer system or any part thereof without authorization, or in excess of his authorization.
+Whether in the Denver area or anywhere in Colorado, computer crime generally occurs when a person knowingly accesses a computer, a computer network, a computer system or any part thereof without authorization or in excess of his or her authorization.

-The level of offense for computer crime ranges from a mid level misdemeanor to a class 3 felony depending on the purpose for which unauthorized access was gained and the amount of the resulting damage.
-A conviction for computer crime as a class 3 felony may result in the following sentencing options to include: (1) probation, with a possible jail sentence as a condition of probation of up to ninety (90) days, or up to a two (2) year work release sentence as a condition of probation, or (2) a sentence to the department of corrections of four (4) to twelve (12) years, but as much as twenty-four (24) years if the court finds the presence of exceptional circumstances, with a mandatory parole period of five (5) years.
+The level of offense for computer crimes ranges from a midlevel misdemeanor to a class 3 felony depending on the purpose for which unauthorized access was gained and the amount of the resulting damage.
+A conviction for computer crime as a class 3 felony may result in the following sentencing options to include: (1) probation, with a possible jail sentence as a condition of probation of up to 90 days, or up to a two-year work release sentence as a condition of probation, or (2) a sentence to the Department of Corrections of four to 12 years, but as much as 24 years if the court finds the presence of exceptional circumstances, with a mandatory parole period of five years.

-The remaining defenses that may be applied in a computer crime case apply with equal force to those that may apply in any other criminal case.
-This includes an analysis of any violation of constitutional rights, such as the right to remain silent, the right to counsel, the right to have any searches and seizures bases on probable cause, a proper warrant, and the right to due process in the proper preservation of evidence that may be used against you.
-There are many other defenses that are available that rely on scrutinizing and exposing weaknesses in the prosecutor's case, such as: biased or incompetent witnesses, flawed crime scene investigation, flawed administration and procedures in collecting breath, blood, or urine for forensic testing, incompetent computer evidence, flawed photo line-ups, and inaccurate crime scene/accident reconstructions.
+The remaining defenses that may be applied in a second-degree murder case apply with equal force to those that may apply in any other criminal case.
+This includes an analysis of any violation of constitutional rights, such as the right to remain silent, the right to counsel, the right to have any searches and seizures based on probable cause, a proper warrant, and the right to due process in the proper preservation of evidence that may be used against you.
+Many other defenses are available that rely on scrutinizing and exposing weaknesses in the prosecutor's case, such as biased or incompetent witnesses, flawed crime scene investigation, flawed administration and procedures in collecting breath, blood or urine for forensic testing, incompetent computer evidence, flawed photo lineups and inaccurate crime scene/accident reconstructions.

 It is important that you hire a skilled and experienced computer crime lawyer to defend you in a computer crime case in Evergreen, Jefferson County, or across Colorado.